 They attach themselves to your dog’s intestinal lining and breed thousands of eggs within just a few days.
 Your dog can pick up hookworms easily by walking through wet grass or contaminated soil.

-Roundworms can be found in contaminated soil and faeces, both of which some dogs are apt to eat.
+Roundworms can be found in contaminated soil and faces, both of which some dogs are apt to eat.
 These are also found in most new-born puppies.
 Their mother’s milk passes on roundworms, and virtually every puppy wellness exam contains a worming process.
 These dog worms can cause serious infection if left untreated.
 Symptoms include colic, vomiting, lethargy, and a swollen tummy among other issues.

 One of the most common ways that they’re transmitted is through fleas.
 Fleas swallow the worm larvae; your dog can ingest the flea, and thus the tapeworm, during self-grooming.
 Tapeworm eggs can also live infected soil.
 So your dog could ingest them by licking his paws after a walk.
 Many dogs won't show symptoms of a tapeworm infestation.